A Dictionary of Digital Marketing Terms

 Google’s very own social network encourages you to share with the circles (see description above) you make and offers the benefit of merging all other Google services under one social networking site.

-The process of managing your Google AdWords account to ensure you are achieving an optimum return on your investment
+The process of managing your Google Ads account to ensure you are achieving an optimum return on your investment

 A free, browser based tool that allows users to track many different statistics concerning an owned website.
 This tool is vital for SEO.
 For instance, a webmaster will be able to track from which search engines so users arrive on the site, and what search terms they used.
 It is also linked in with Google AdWords and allows control over these ads from the Google analytics site.

 The negative impact on a website’s search rankings based on updates to Google’s search algorithms and/or manual review.
 The penalty can be an unfortunate by-product of an algorithm update or an intentional penalization for black-hat SEO techniques or practices that are against its webmaster guidelines.